The BCG (Bacillus Calmette-Guérin) vaccine protects against infection with mycobacterium tuberculosis (TB).

-TB can affect practically any part of the body, so the symptoms vary and the signs of the disease in a baby may be different from those in an adult.
-However, as TB is infectious, it is important that you can recognise the disease in someone else.
-You should contact a doctor if your baby, any other member of your family, or a friend has any of the following:
+TB can affect almost any part of the body, so the symptoms vary and may be different in a baby from those in an adult.
+However, as TB is infectious, it is important that you can recognise the signs and symptoms.
+You should get medical help if you, your baby or any other member of your family has:

-- a cough that lasts for more than three weeks
+- a persistent cough that lasts several weeks

-Your baby will be given the BCG vaccination in the upper part of the left arm.
+The vaccine is injected just under the skin of the upper part of the left arm.

-Occasionally, your baby may develop a shallow sore where they had the injection.
-If this is oozing fluid and needs to be covered, use a dry dressing – never a plaster – until a scab forms.
-This sore may take as long as several months to heal.
-If you are worried or you think the sore has become infected, see your doctor.
+Occasionally your baby may develop a small sore where the vaccine was injected.
+If this is leaking and needs to be covered, use a dry dressing – never a waterproof plaster or creams – until a scab forms.
+It is better to leave the sore uncovered if possible and it is fine to leave it uncovered when bathing.
+This sore may take several months to heal completely.

 Are there any reasons why my baby shouldn’t have the BCG vaccination?

-The BCG injection should not be given or should be delayed if your baby:
+The BCG vaccine should not be given if your baby: